 The underwriter looks at your application to see if it meets these basic criteria:

-The underwriter will verify your Glossary Term: down payment funds.
-If you have a down payment of less than 20%, you will typically be required to carry private mortgage insurance (PMI) at an extra cost.
-The underwriter will review your documentation to estimate whether you have enough money to cover Glossary Term: closing costs.
-You may also be required to have set aside 2 monthly mortgage payments as Glossary Term: reserves.
+- For a purchase, the source of funds for your down payment.
+The underwriter will verify your down payment funds.
+If you have a down payment of less than 20%, you will typically be required to pay private mortgage insurance (PMI), which increases your monthly mortgage payment.
+The underwriter will review your documentation to estimate whether you have enough money to cover closing costs.
+You may also be required to have set aside two or more monthly mortgage payments as reserves, depending on the loan program and/or loan amount.
 Lenders typically require reserves to cover your mortgage payment in case of emergencies or unforeseen events.
-If you are refinancing and don’t exceed the lender's maximum loan-to-value limit, you may be able to finance some or all of the closing costs instead of paying them out of pocket.